-In order to use the features of the Calls SDK in your apps, user authentication with Sendbird server must be initiated through the
+In order to use the features of the Calls SDK in your apps, user authentication with the Sendbird server must be initiated through the

 SendBirdCall.authenticate() method.
 To make or receive calls, the